linakirsanova/flask-labs/05_first_flask_app/01_fix_the_routes/README.md

   - and at least 100 more costume pages of whatever you can imagine

 Hint: No, you don't have to test that 102 different costume pages work, but you will have to test a few. ;)

+**Remember to create and use a separate Python virtual environment for each lab.** You'll be glad you did. :)